 A. She’d like three reasonable justifications for why you hate eggs.

-B. She’d like a reasonable three justification for why you hate eggs.
+B. She’d like a reasonable three justifications for why you hate eggs.

-C. She’d like a reasonable justification three why you hate eggs.
+C. She’d like a reasonable justification for three why you hate eggs.

 - Which sentence uses the correct order of adjectives?